qutip/qutip/doc/frontmatter.rst

 Contributing to QuTiP
 =====================
 Like any open-source project, we welcome anyone who is interested in helping us make QuTiP the best package for simulating quantum optics-like systems.
-Anyone who contributes will be duely recongnized.
+Anyone who contributes will be duly recognized.
 Even small contributions are noted.
 See :ref:`developers-contributors` for a list of people who have helped in one way or another.
 If you are interested, please drop us a line at the `QuTiP discussion group webpage`_.

 .. _QuTiP discussion group webpage: http://groups.google.com/group/qutip.